timday/coronavirus/docs/index.md

 Projections
 -----------

 Some simple (and very naive) next-month projections of case-counts for worst affected countries, simply by fitting (least squares) some simple models to the data so far.
+In the chart legends there are 1-3 tick marks against the top 3 models best fitting the data.

 [![Projections](img/global/small/projections-0.png)](img/global/projections-0.png)
 [![Projections](img/global/small/projections-1.png)](img/global/projections-1.png)

 Note: Model parameters are constrained to only allow growth rates to fall, because it never occurred to me that they'd do anything else!
 So the best-fit "straight exponential growth" line (green) acts as an upper limit, and the variable-rate models can't flex above it.

 UK
 ==